m4ttsch/omscs-notes-notes/computer-networks/routing.md

 While local preference is often used to control outbound traffic, ASes can attach a BGP **community** (a fancy name for a tag) to a route to affect how a neighboring AS sets local preference, thereby influencing their own incoming traffic.

-Let’s suppose that AS `A` wanted to control inbound traffic by affecting how neighboring AS `B` and AS `C` set local preference.
+Let's suppose that AS `A` wanted to control inbound traffic by affecting how neighboring AS `B` and AS `C` set local preference.

 If `A` wants traffic to arrive via `B` instead of `C`, `A` might advertise its BGP routes with "primary" and "backup" communities to `B` and `C`, respectively.
 The "backup" community value might cause a router in `C` to adjust its local preference value, thus affecting how its outbound traffic choices are made.